KotteGiovanni/giovtest/README.md

 # giovtest
-ce referentiel est destine a m'apprendre a utiliser github i am a begginner and i zould like to increase my skills in code
+ce referentiel est destine a m'apprendre a utiliser github i am a begginner and i would like to increase my skills in code i HATE slaveryL!!